OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 **How**: By using GitHub issues and Pull Requests

 * maintainers create GitHub issues with the "SpringCleaning" label
-* contributors refacor [SpringCleaning labeled issues](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning) and create a Pull request
+* contributors refactor [SpringCleaning labeled issues](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning) and create a Pull request

 **Powered by**: [Better Code Hub](https://bettercodehub.com) - a [GitHub Integration](https://github.com/integrations/better-code-hub) provided by [Software Improvement Group SIG](https://www.sig.eu) that integrates with your Push & Pull request.